tjb1982/hoquet/README.md

 # Hoquet
-A tiny, minimal, platform-native, vanilla JavaScript web component framework.
+A tiny, minimal, platform-native, vanilla JavaScript web component library.

+The goal of this project is not necessarily to suggest using this particular library (although I use it in my own projects).
+Instead, the goal is as much to demostrate patterns you can use in your own projects using Web Components without having to use any framework/library.

 ## `HTMLElement` mixin
 The `Hoquet` mixin is the core of the library.
 It is designed to wrap any `class` that `extends` `HTMLElement`.
 It provides a small number of interfaces for dealing with template rendering, stylesheet construction, Shadow DOM, and attribute observation/reflection.
 Nothing that is provided is required.
 The template and stylesheets for each component are constructed only once, when the class is declared.